News & Newsletters

 Tuesday, February 9th 2010

 Hamilton, OH – February 9, 2010 - Rashes from toilet seats on the buttocks and legs of American children are a growing problem, according to a report in the January 2010 issue of Pediatrics.* Referred to as toilet seat dermatitis, the problem was historically believed to be the result of allergies to certain types of toilet seats such as wooden seats.
+However, the report concludes that another source, cleaning chemicals and 'harsh detergents,' are likely causes today.
+As to cleaning chemicals specifically, Dr.

 Monday, October 26th 2009